By: Katie Pusz, Copywriter, ImageSoft

 One of the St. Clair County clerks recalled the times before they were paperless and actually employed an extra person just to assemble files.
 And I do mean assemble, complete with manila folders, hand-written labels, and a lot of paper.
 That’s all this person did – all day!
-That entire process is now done in a few minutes and even less clicks, and it’s not buried in filing cabinets or collecting dust under a desk, and the most up-to-date file can be quickly accessed by all authorized parties.
+That entire process is now done in a few minutes with even fewer clicks, and it’s not buried in filing cabinets or collecting dust under a desk, and the most up-to-date file can be quickly accessed by all authorized parties.
 One workflow fixed at least three glaring problems that plague almost every office – who would’ve thought!

 Becoming aware of my own assumption that all things are digitized also made me think about the opposite side of the coin: there are many people who conceptualize processes, legal and every-day, as paper-heavy, pencil-in-hand activities.
-As someone from the across the pendulum, I’m not passing judgement.
-But I do hope that reading this blog will shed some light on a few efficiency problems you may have not have even realized were problems, and especially open you up to the solutions that can help you.
+As someone from the across the pendulum, I’m not passing judgment.
+But I do hope that reading this blog will shed some light on a few efficiency problems you may not have even realized were problems, and open you up to the solutions that can help you.

 Behind the Scenes: Warrant Processing

-My first stop was to the warrant processing department.
+My first stop was the warrant processing department.
 At the beginning of every day, the clerk looks to her electronic workflow for any in-custody warrants (conveniently highlighted in red) because she knows those need her immediate attention.
-Within the workflow, the clerk can assign each warrant a case tracking number (CTN), assign the warrant to the appropriate authorizing attorney and push into that attorney’s queue.
+Within the workflow, the clerk can assign each warrant a case tracking number (CTN), assign the warrant to the appropriate authorizing attorney and push it into that attorney’s queue.
 From there, the authorizing attorney can electronically send the approved or denied warrant back to the prosecutor’s office.
 If the warrant is approved by the attorney, it’s placed in an electronic work folder alongside evidence, police reports, search warrants, fingerprints, and other related information.
-As the clerk explained, anyone with access to the workflow can key that CTN and see all that case information, related charges or felonies, and even generate a witness list.
+As the clerk explained, anyone with access to the workflow can key that CTN and see all case information and related charges or felonies, and even generate a witness list.

 Sometimes, people want to re-open a case that hasn’t been touched in years.
 “In the paper days, we would have to start fresh because the original file would have been shredded to make room for new files,” said the clerk.
 “But today, that’s not a problem.
 We simply key a CTN search and up pops all the case’s information.”

 While most of these processes are generally done in a few minutes, the clerk did mention the longest part of her day.
 “PDF printing into OnBase, which takes an entire 10 minutes.”
-For those who aren’t familiar with OnBase by Hyland, the core of the Paperless Prosecutor Solution, users can store content directly from any application into OnBase by using Window’s print function, whether it’s a report from a web site or data from another system.
+For those who aren’t familiar with OnBase by Hyland, the core of the Paperless Prosecutor Solution, users can store content directly from any application into OnBase by using Window’s print function, whether it’s a report from a website or data from another system.